ratflow/ratflow-desktop/README.md

 ```

 After you run:

 ```sh
 rfreload
 ```

-configuration file will be generated in `~/.config/ratflow/config`.
+the configuration file will be generated in `~/.config/ratflow/config`.
 Obviously you **shouldn't edit this file**, but you can still use it for diagnostic purposes, especially since `rfreload` will leave notes on the origin of each part.

 **But there is more.** Inside your configuration files you can now use `${{<command>}}` syntax to run **shell commands** and use their output as a part of configuration file or just hook some operation to (re)load action.
 For example, the `11-displays` configuration file may contain such a snippet:

 ```sh
 set $leftOutput ${{xrandr | grep ' connected' | awk 'NR==1{print $1}'}}
 set $rightOutput ${{xrandr | grep ' connected' | awk 'NR==2{print $1}'}}